 Why Use the Defly Wallet?

 The Defly Wallet offers everything an advanced algorand user could ask for.
 The team is one of the highest output builders in the algorand ecosystem and have consistently churned out quality features that users love.
-With one of a kind features such as combo swaps, market tracking, algorand governance, portfolio management, and ledger integration, the defly app serves as a one-stop-shop for algorand account management.
-The biggest drawback is that it is a mobile only wallet, so those that use their browsers for Web3 will have to use wallet connect or pair it with a web wallet.
+With one of a kind features such as combo swaps, market tracking, algorand governance, portfolio management, and ledger integration, the Defly serves as a one-stop-shop for algorand account management.

 Pros